megangraft/BanishedManual/README.md

 # Banished Manual
-AP World and template YAML for manual Archipelago randomizer of Banished, a 2014 colony survival sim game
+AP World and template YAML for manual Archipelago randomizer of Banished, a 2014 colony survival sim game.

-# Preface
-- This repo is a work in progress!
 Scroll to the bottom of this readme for a list of todo's and ideas for the future.

 # Setup Guide
 See [setup guide](https://github.com/megangraft/BanishedManual/blob/main/setup_guide)